MicroSaaSFactory

 1. Connect only the systems needed for the current lane stage.

-2. Refresh stale integrations before evaluating launch readiness.
+2. Refresh stale integrations before evaluating launch evidence.

 3. Resolve provider warnings before treating a launch gate as complete.